zboxfs/zbox-browser/README.md

-# ZboxFS Browser JS binding
+# Browser Javascript Binding for ZboxFS

 This package is browser javascript binding for [ZboxFS](https://github.com/zboxfs/zbox).